nick-lehmann/SnakeCharmerGuide/games/README.md

 Bonus Points: Accept different spelling of each choice ('rock', 'Rock', 'rOcK') and maybe even abbreviations.

 ### Phone 📱

-The class phone gets initialized with 1 number.
+The class phone gets initialized with 1 phone number.

 You can call the 1 number, but only if it's valid.

 Write a method that validates the number: Valid if starts with a 0 otherwise not.

 Also, you don't want to get disturbed while eating ice cream, so you can turn on don't disturb mode.